Szqore/Szqore/README.md

 I am a beginner Java programmer from Novosibirsk (Russia).
 17 years old.

 - I am student
-- Learning programming and diving into the world of code
+- I'm a beginner and an unknown developer in Java
 - In my free time, I play games or shoot cool videos

 <br clear="both"/>